doppar/docs/3.x/controllers.md

 }
 ```

-When using an invokable controller, the route definition looks like this:
+When using an invokable controller, the route definition looks like this if you use `Facades` based routing system:
 ```php
 Route::get('products', ProductController::class);
 ```

-> Invokable Controllers are also resolved via the service container, so you may type-hint any dependencies you need within a Invokable Controllers's constructor or directly in `__invoke` method.

 ## Bundle Controller
 Doppar also supports bundle controllers.
 These are controllers that contain all the standard CRUD (Create, Read, Update, Delete) methods in a single class.